blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       If a value higher than ``max_hold_expiration`` is supplied during hold request creation, it will be lowered to this value.

+   .. attr:: prometheus_port

+      Set a TCP port to start the prometheus metrics client.

+   .. attr:: prometheus_addr
+      :default: 0.0.0.0

+      The addr to listen for prometheus metrics poll.

 Operation
 ~~~~~~~~~